Radical Chic & Mau-Mauing the Flak Catchers: Cultural impact

 The phrase "radical chic" has entered into the political and cultural lexicon to describe the adoption of radical or quasi-radical causes by members of the wealthy high-society and celebrity class.
 Both essays were later reprinted in Wolfe's collection The Purple Decades, indicating that he considered them among his best work.

-"Mau-Mauing the Flak Catchers" is cited in David Foster Wallace's Consider the Lobster in the essay on "Joseph Frank's Dostoevsky".
-Wallace recommends reading it to understand Dostoevsky's disillusionment as a young rich socialist when he met the dregs of Russian society in prison.
+"Mau-Mauing the Flak Catchers" is cited in David Foster Wallace's essay on "Joseph Frank's Dostoevsky", published in Consider the Lobster.
+Wallace recommends reading it comparatively with Dostoevsky's own account in House of the Dead to understand Dostoevsky's disillusionment as a young rich socialist when he met the dregs of Tsarist Russian society in prison camp.